sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-11-HTB-Grandpa.md

 Searching again on Google for more info, using the exploit's name `ExplodingCan`, I found [another script](https://github.com/danigargu/explodingcan).

 So we now have two versions of essentially the same exploit.
-We can try them both!
+We can look at them both!

-`searchsploit -m 41738` will copy the first exploit to the pwd (present working directory)
+`searchsploit -m 41738` will copy the first exploit to the pwd (present working directory) and have a closer look.

 ```